mzums/morse_code_learner/README.md

 1. Create configuration files if they don't exist
 2. Load your previous progress
 3. Start a new learning session based on your current level

+## Dependencies
+You should have Rust installed!
+- chrono = "0.4.41"
+- directories = "6.0.0"
+- rand = "0.9.1"
+- serde = "1.0.219"
+- serde_derive = "1.0.219"
+- toml = "0.8.23"

+## Why?
+I created this cool because I wanted to learn Morse code.
+But simply learning it from a website would be too boring.